Serious07/The-Binding-of-Isaac-Repentance-Streaks-Companion/README.md

 **Disclaimer:**

-This software is not affiliated with the developers of the game in any way!
+This software is not affiliated with the developers of the game in any way!<br>
-All rights to the sprites used in the program remain with the game developers, the program will be removed if the game developers ask for it.
+All rights to the sprites used in the program remain with the game developers, the program will be removed if the game developers ask for it.<br>
 I am not responsible for providing support for this software.